 I’m pretty excited about today’s recipe because it’s sure to become a mainstay at our house.
 I hope you like it, too!
-I found it while looking for a good cream cheese filled yeast bread — something similar to the Entenmann’s Cheese Danish Twists we used to buy in New York.
+The recipe is called “Cream Cheese Braids” and I found it while looking for a good cream cheese filled yeast bread — something similar to the Entenmann’s Cheese Danish Twists we used to buy in New York.
 Quite a few copycats popped up, and I was ready to pull out my stand mixer and dough hook; but at the last minute I found this recipe.
 It’s a yeast bread that doesn’t require kneading, so you can skip the dough hook (or elbow grease, if that’s what you use to knead) entirely.

 There is a catch, of course.
 After you mix the ingredients you have to put the bowl in the refrigerator and chill it for 8 hours.
 This reminds me of the technique used in the famous New York Times No-Knead Bread by Jim Lahey, only in this case the sitting period is 8 hours and not 24.
 Plus the consistency of the dough is completely different in that this one is loaded with sour cream and is fairly stiff, while the NYT dough is quite wet.
 In the article, food scientist Harold McGee describes how a long, slow rise time brings gluten molecules into an alignment that helps produce the same kind of strong elastic network you get from kneading.
 The process might be similar with this dough.
 And I will add it’s a very easy dough to work with, though you do need to keep it cold and roll it out on a floured surface.